MichaelKeyser/MichaelKeyser/README.md

-I am majoring in Applied Mathematics and Computer Engineering at the University of Utah.
-I currently work as an undergraduate research assistant in the Department of Electrical and Computer Engineering.
-Previously, I worked in the Department of Biomedical Engineering.
+I am a graduate student at the University of Utah.

 <!---
 MichaelKeyser/MichaelKeyser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.